User Guide

 Example 2: Characterizing Multiple OSU350 Combinational Cells

 The YAML below configures CharLib to perform characterization of full adder (FAX1) and half adder (HAX1) cells.
+Notice that several cell parameters are moved into settings.cell_defaults to avoid repeating them for each cell.

 settings: